Course List

 Introduction to Professional Theater 7236 This course introduces the variety of careers in professional theater.
 Students will study a range of professional models from Broadway to regional to community theatre to identify established practices and basic competencies required to create professional theatre.

-Intermediate Professional Theater 7237 This course will build on the foundational skills in a variety of technical and performance disciplines to create project-based live performances in theatre and musical theatre.
+Intermediate Theater 7237 This course will build on the foundational skills in a variety of technical and performance disciplines to create project-based live performances in theatre and musical theatre.
 Students will explore portfolio preparation for live and film/video performance.
 Students will also be introduced to the business/managerial careers associated with live theatrical performance.

-Advanced Professional Theater 7238 This course will apply skills theatrical performance to create project-based performances in theatre, musical theatre, film and video production.
+Advanced Theater 7238 This course will apply skills theatrical performance to create project-based performances in theatre, musical theatre, film and video production.
 Students will prepare audition or direction portfolios, learn business/managerial skills, and develop a professional career plan.

 Production and Managerial Arts (Pathway 113)